LiveGTech/gShell/README.md

 git pull --recurse-submodules
 ```

 When you don't need to update the libraries, you can omit the `--recurse-submodules` argument.
+However, if you have cloned this repository before we added submodules, you must run `git submodules init` and then `git pull --recurse-submodules` to clone the required submodules to run gShell.

 ## Running gShell
 Install gShell and its dependencies using npm: